th2-net/th2-codec-generic/codec-fix/README.md

 It enables the removal of trailing zeroes for fields that have `java.lang.Double` and `java.math.BigDecimal` types.
 E.g. original value: `100`, value after the removal of trailing zeroes: `1E+2`

+#### includeMilliseconds

+Determines if milliseconds should be added to date-time / time fields during encoding.

+#### includeMicroseconds

+Determines if microseconds should be added to date-time / time fields during encoding.

+#### includeNanoseconds

+Determines if nanoseconds should be added to date-time / time fields during encoding

 ## Release notes

++ 3.2.2
+  + Added settings for encoding fractions of seconds.

 + 3.2.1
   + Puts the BeginString(8) field during encode.
 The value to set is determined from the dictionary namespace.